realpython/members/README.md

 1. Users should be able to see their recent activity log on the dashboard
 1. Users should be able to view a breadcrumb-like navigation
 1. Users should be able to view the chapter overview from the single chapter view
+1. Admin should be able to delete users

 ### Todo